Frequently Asked Questions 13th February 2018 – Updated January 2020:

 What is your opinion on the recent developments happening in the town?

 I want our town to flourish, and that will require economic investment.
 Some of that investment is in projects which everyone can support – such as the Winerack – which will improve the look of our town, increase the amount of useable space and make it easier for people to live and work here.

-Some investment is in projects which are now being built but which some people oppose – such as the Cornhill.
+Some investment is in projects which are now being built but which some people oppose.
 It would be impossible and counterproductive to stop those now, and I hope they succeed in improving our town.
-In the case of the Cornhill, I feel sure that once it is finished people will come to love it, and it will make our town centre look and feel fresh.
+The Cornhill is now finished and, while some people still cannot bring themselves to love it, it is already making our town centre look and feel fresher and more vibrant.

-Some is proposed investment in projects which may or may not go ahead, such as the Upper Orwell Crossings.
-I have already laid out my position in previous articles for Archant, but in short I am wholly in favour of the short bridges to the Wet Dock Island which will help Associated British Ports realise their exciting plans for developing the island, but I am not convinced about the usefulness or affordability of the big bridge – Bridge B – which does not appear to me to meet any of the travel needs of Ipswich.
+Some is proposed investment in projects which may or may not go ahead.
+I opposed the building of the main Upper Orwell Crossing bridge, because it did not appear to me to be either useful or affordable.
+I am wholly in favour of the short bridges to the Wet Dock Island which will help Associated British Ports realise their exciting plans for developing the island.

 Do you think the town will benefit from population growth?